Table of Contents

 Some sounds it can remove include:

-• Fan noise
+- Fan noise

-• Humming from an air conditioner
+- Humming from an air conditioner

-• Buzzing refrigerator
+- Buzzing refrigerator

-• The whirring sound of a computer
+- The whirring sound of a computer

-To further ensure the success of the effect, the volume of your voice and other sounds needs to be considerably louder than the background humming or buzzing.
-This way, when you go to edit, the tool won’t remove your voice or music, sound effects, etc.
+To further ensure the effect’s success, the volume of your voice and other sounds needs to be considerably louder than the background humming or buzzing.

 What Can’t Noise Reduction Fix?

-Let’s say you decide to record a podcast while your roommates were home.
+Let’s say you decide to record a podcast while your roommates are home.
 For privacy, you set up your equipment in the basement.
 You decide to record in the room even though the dryer was on, reasoning that you can clean up the audio later.

 The tool also isn’t good at removing inconsistent sounds.
 So, if your town is hosting a local air show, you should wait to record until after it’s over (unless you want roaring engines to pop up in your audio every time a plane flies over).